kyak15/kyak15/README.md

 ## 🚀 What I'm Up To

-- 💻 Building Spring Boot applications with PostgreSQL
+- 💻 Learning and Building Spring Boot applications.
-- 📶 Learning about Computer Networking with Sockets
+- 📶 Learning about Computer Networking with Sockets.
 - 🤖 Exploring Machine Learning with [scikit-learn](https://scikit-learn.org/)